Car Enthusiasm

 Car enthusiasm is expressed through a wide range of activities:

-- Collecting: restoring and preserving classic or rare vehicles, related to the broader hobby of collecting
+- Collecting: restoring and preserving classic or rare vehicles, an outgrowth of the broader hobby of collecting.

 For many enthusiasts the car becomes part of personal identity and a primary social and recreational outlet.